SaharCarmel/postgres-awesome-mcp/CLINE_INSTALLATION.md

 # PostgreSQL MCP Server - Cline Installation Guide

 This guide explains how to install and configure the PostgreSQL MCP server for use with Cline.
+The server supports both single database and multi-database configurations.

 ## Prerequisites